astropy/pyvo/docs/mivot/writer.rst

 - This straightforward step is based on the Astropy VOTable API.
 - Annotations are stored in-memory (in the parsed VOtable)
 - The mapping can be tested with the ``MivotViewer`` API (see the doc `page <viewer.html>`_)
-- The VOtable must be explicitly saved on disk.
+- The VOtable must be explicitly saved on disk if needed.

  .. code-block:: python